About Charles University

-Courses at UPCES are measured on the American credit system, NOT on ECTS.
-Below is a table with the conversion into units as it will appear on the
+Courses at UPCES are measured on the U.S. semester credit system, NOT on ECTS.
+Below is a table with the conversion into units as it will appear on the UR transcript.

-* Grades of "4" or "Z" earned in classes at the Faculty of Social Sciences do NOT transfer back to the University of Richmond.
+* Grades of "Z" earned in classes at the Faculty of Social Sciences do NOT transfer back to the University of Richmond.

 Richmond hires the services of UPCES to help students locate apartments in Prague.
 Richmond students are required to live in housing that is facilitated by UPCES.